Universal541/brianreymore/src/content/essays/caesar's_ledger.md

 Suspicion says power requires inspection.

-A free people should inspect power ruthlessly, especially when power asks for blood.
+A free people should inspect power ruthlessly — especially when power asks for blood.

 And perhaps the first duty of a republic is not to police the world.